chimericdream/worldofpannotia.com/src/_rings/jumping.md

   prerequisites:
     feats:   ["{% feat_link forge-ring %}"]
     spells:  []
-    special: ["creator must have 5 ranks in the _jump_ skill"]
+    special: ["creator must have 5 ranks in the {% skill_link jump %} skill"]
   marketPrice: 2500
   description: |
-    This ring continually allows the wearer to leap about, providing a +5 competence bonus on all his _jump_ checks.
+    This ring continually allows the wearer to leap about, providing a +5 competence bonus on all his {% skill_link jump %} checks.
 ---